misyltoad/VPhysics-Jolt/build.md

 ./createjoltprojects.sh
 ```

 Once the script has finished running you should now have a file name `jolt.mak` in the current directory.
 Verify you do and now run it with the command below.
 This command automatically will (and is recommended to) use all available CPU threads.
 If you want to specify it yourself, replace `` `nproc` `` with a number less than or equal to your max number of threads.
-To be clear, this only affects speed.
+To be clear, this only affects compile speed.
 ```bash
 make -j `nproc` -f jolt.mak
 ```